iloveicedgreentea/py-madvr/README.md

 It supports real time notifications and commands asynchronously.
 It is intended to be used with my official Home Assistant integration ([madvr](https://www.home-assistant.io/integrations/madvr/))

+## Connection Architecture

+This library uses an efficient connection management system:

+- **User Commands**: Uses a simple connection pool that keeps connections alive for 10 seconds after last use, automatically extending the timeout when new commands arrive
+- **Background Tasks**: Use direct connections to avoid interference with user commands
+- **Automatic Cleanup**: Idle connections are automatically closed to respect MadVR's 60-second connection limit

+This design eliminates connection race conditions and hanging issues while providing optimal performance.

 ## Wake On Lan

 If the client is initialized without a mac, it will assume you provide your own wake on lan automation.
 Standby does not respond to pings so you may as well do a full power off.
 You may also provide a mac when you call the power on function.